yasasi-abeysinghe/ETDTitlePageClassifier/README.md

 **Input:** The texts from ETDs are extracted using AWS Textract.
 Those OCRed Text files are used as input into the heuristic classifier.

 **Method:**
-1. Vectorize the text in first n pages using One-Hot Encoding work embedding technique.
+1. Vectorize the text in first n pages using One-Hot Encoding word embedding technique.
 The features considered would be ["partial", "fulfillment", "requirements"].
 2. Then measure the cosine similarity between the query vector [1, 1, 1].
 3. Then, find the top ranked page and labeled it as 'title-page'